aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

   for instance, the bytecode for the store to `x` goes after the bytecode for the expression.
 As there's no way to express this reversal in this format, we have to decide how to distort it.
-Like CPython, we'll pretend the store's line number is the last one.
+Like CPython, we'll pretend the store is on the last line.

 * The difference could exceed 255.
 In this case the entry must take up multiple successive byte-pairs, first increasing only the address